Manaslu Tsum Valley Trek Guide – An Ultimate Info

 Manaslu Tsum Valley Trek is an adventurous journey to the world’s eighth tallest mountain Mt.
 Manaslu (8163m) which also takes you to the hidden valley of Tsum.
 The glittering Mansiri Himalayas, cultural authenticities, and immense natural beauty will leave you in awe.
 Manaslu Tsum Valley Trek is a recently opened trek that has attracted many trekkers from all around the world.
 Compared to the crowded and popular destinations such as Everest Base Camp and Annapurna Base Camp, the Manaslu Tsum valley trek is less crowded and nature is undisturbed.
 With its pristine untouched, raw natural beauty, tall majestic peaks, off-beaten trails, cascading waterfalls, and sacred heritage, this trek is a spectacular and rewarding trek for the trekkers.

 Manaslu Tsum valley trek is a peaceful and refreshing trek that leads you to the alluring Tsum valley near the Nepal-Tibet border.
 Following the Budhi Gandaki River, you come across villages like Machha Khola, Philim, Jagat, and Lokpa, before arriving at the hidden valley of Tsum.
-However, the biggest achievement of this trek is climbing up to the Larkya La Pass (5160m) - the highest point in this trek.
+However, the biggest achievement of this trek is climbing up to the Larkya La Pass (5160m) – the highest point in this trek.
 Whilst exploring all these remarkable destinations, you can relish the pristine natural wonders along the isolated trails.
-From authentic cultural heritages to serene natural hallmarks, the tranquil trails on the Manaslu Tsum Valley Trek has it all.
+From authentic cultural heritages to serene natural hallmarks, the tranquil trails on the Manaslu Tsum Valley Trek have it all.

 prosperous Cultural Experience

 The Manaslu region and the Tsum valley are immensely rich in cultural assets.
 The people there are highly influenced by the Tibetan culture and their way of life.
 These valleys make you feel like you are in Tibet.
 Enjoying the cultural vibrancy of the Tsum valley, you can visit some of the oldest Buddhist monasteries, stupas and sacred caves in the region.
-The people here celebrate many Buddhist festivals like Losar, Saka Dawa, and Dhajhyang, etc. The Tsum people have their way of life which might be surprising to the foreigners.
+The people here celebrate many Buddhist festivals like Losar, Saka Dawa, and Dhajhyang, etc. The Tsum people have their way of life which might be surprising to foreigners.
 The people here have been able to preserve their unique culture and tradition without any influence from the outer world.

 Moderately Strenuous Trekking Trail